Missouri Man Who Found A Mummified Baby In His Mom’s Freezer Still Waiting For Answers

 A Missouri man who found the frozen, mummified remains of a baby in his mother’s freezer is still waiting for answers days later, St. Louis’ KMOV-TV reports.
 However, some new information has come to light.

 It’s been about three days since Adam Smith made the horrifying discovery.
 As previously reported by The Inquisitr, for decades his mother had kept a box in every freezer his family ever owned.
 It was never talked about.
-Meanwhile, for decades his mother would sometimes mention a sibling who died before Adam was born.
+Meanwhile, for decades, his mother would sometimes mention a sibling who died before Adam was born.
 Sometimes his mother would randomly get sad and say that the sibling’s name was Jennifer.

 After his mom died of cancer a week or so ago, Smith and his family were cleaning out her home, and he made the horrifying discovery: the mystery box contained the frozen, mummified remains of an infant.
 Smith called the cops, and he gave police a DNA sample, for whatever good it might do.